jon-jacky/PyModel/samples/Socket/README.txt

 module (as described in the previous paragraph) and repeat test_stepper_a.
 (You must use the asynchronous stepper_a, or the simulated socket will block.)
-You will see that the socket behaves
-nondeterministically: send_return often returns a number smaller than the length of the msg argument to send_call, and recv_return often returns fewer characters than have been sent.
+You will see that the socket behaves nondeterministically.
+Now send_return sometimes returns a number smaller than the length of the msg argument to send_call.
+For example, send_call('bb'), is sometimes followed by send_return(1,) (not always send_return(2,)) and the following recv_return often returns fewer characters than have been sent.
 You may also notice pauses when send blocks when the (quite small) buffer is full, or when recv blocks when the buffer is empty.